Lindy Hop: Name origins

-According to Ethel Williams, the Lindy Hop was similar to the dance known as the Texas Tommy in New York in 1913.
-The basic steps in the Texas Tommy were followed by a breakaway identical to that found in the Lindy.
+According to Ethel Williams, the lindy hop was similar to the dance known as the Texas Tommy in New York in 1913.
+The basic steps in the Texas Tommy were followed by a breakaway identical to that found in the lindy.
 Savoy dancer "Shorty" George Snowden told Marshall Stearns in 1959 that "We used to call the basic step the Hop long before Lindbergh did his hop across the Atlantic.
 It had been around a long time and some people began to call it the Lindbergh Hop after 1927, although it didn't last.
 Then, during the marathon at Manhattan Casino, I got tired of the same old steps and cut loose with a breakaway..."
 According to Snowden, Fox Movietone News covered the marathon and took a close-up of Shorty's feet.
 As told to Marshall and Jean Stearns, he was asked "What are you doing with your feet," and replied, "The Lindy".
 The date was June 17, 1928.

 Snowden's account to Stearns probably refers to the fact that he used already existing elements of the dance when he and his partner Mattie Purnell had an accident in the dance marathon where they became separated for a while until Snowden got back to Purnell.
 According to Snowden, the crowd in the dance marathon answered enthusiastically to the accident.
 As Marshall Stearns put it, Snowden rediscovered the Breakaway pattern when the accident happened.
-But the accident where Snowden and Purnell devised the basic principle of the Lindy Hop turned out to be much bigger than it initially suggested.
-Their invention started a process which led the Lindy Hop to contests, theaters and ballrooms by the end of 1928, and to Broadway plays by 1930.
-Thus, Snowden and Purnell are the creators of the Harlem Lindy Hop.
+But the accident where Snowden and Purnell devised the basic principle of the lindy hop turned out to be much bigger than it initially suggested.
+Their invention started a process which led the lindy hop to contests, theaters and ballrooms by the end of 1928, and to Broadway plays by 1930.
+Thus, Snowden and Purnell are the creators of the Harlem lindy hop.

-The first generation of Lindy Hop is popularly associated with dancers such as "Shorty" George Snowden, his partner Big Bea, and Leroy Stretch Jones and Little Bea.
+The first generation of lindy hop is popularly associated with dancers such as "Shorty" George Snowden, his partner Big Bea, and Leroy Stretch Jones and Little Bea.
 "Shorty" George and Big Bea regularly won contests at the Savoy Ballroom.
 Their dancing accentuated the difference in size with Big Bea towering over Shorty.
-These dancers specialized in so-called floor steps, but they also experimented with early versions of air steps in the Lindy Hop.
+These dancers specialized in so-called floor steps, but they also experimented with early versions of air steps in the lindy hop.

 As white people began going to Harlem to watch black dancers, according to Langston Hughes:

+Hughes's mocking statement reflects how the Harlem Renaissance movement acknowledged the lindy hop, which the movement considered part of "low culture", and thus not an important cultural achievement.
+According to Snowden, "When he finally offered to pay us, we went up and had a ball.
+All we wanted to do was dance anyway."